virtualsociety/notebooks/README.md

 For research projects, the following requirements should be met:

+8 Notebooks should be in described in the English language
 * Notebooks should not have dependencies that can not be resolved.
-* Dependencies that need be resolved should be available as a repo available in the Virtual Society GitHub organization.
+* Dependencies that need be resolved should be available as a repo in the Virtual Society GitHub organization.
 This means that external repo's should be forked first.
 * Dependencies should be described under the `Current Notebooks` section.
 * Temporary file storage needed for research project should be placed on Google Drive
 * Notebooks should have clear descriptions in any stage of its work flow